aaronhamburg/TransferTetris/README.md

 # TransferTetris
 Tetris is a classic game based on python.
-This is a
+This is a modification of a Tetris implementation to allow for a reinforcement learning agent to learn to play Tetris.
 ### Screenshot
 ![demo](https://user-images.githubusercontent.com/22257930/85377927-705ac300-b557-11ea-9832-27ea33703292.png)
 ### Information About Files